Get

 Likewise, your cat might simply be attracted to the smells you left behind on the nail file.

-If you have questions about scent marking, the health of your cat, or their behavior, a consult with a vet can help.
+If you have questions about scent marking, the health of your cat, or their behavior, a consultation with a vet can provide all the answers.

 4. Texture